craftercms/docs/source/system-administrators/profile/admin/index.rst

 New Installation
 ^^^^^^^^^^^^^^^^

-You can follow the instructions for building a complete bundle as described :ref:`here <installing-craftercms-from-gradle>`, if you add the parameter ``-Pcrafter.profile=true`` the bundle will contain crafter-profile.war and crafter-profile-admin.war.
+You can follow the instructions for building a complete archive of Crafter CMS as described :ref:`here <installing-craftercms-from-built-archive>`, if you add the parameter ``-Pcrafter.profile=true`` the archive will contain crafter-profile.war and crafter-profile-admin.war.

 ^^^^^^^^^^^^^^^^^^^^^
 Existing Installation